tbbui-732/ri/docs/README.md

 ## Is this basically neovim?
-While neovim is ultimately more mature and offers a wider range of customizability, I believe that this can cause analysis-by-paralysis for the end-user, ultimately leading them to spend more time customizing their text-editor.
+While neovim is ultimately more mature and offers a wider range of customizability, I believe that this can ultimately lead to developers spending too much time customizing their configurations.

-Ri's goal is to default to a more user-friendly work environment, to which you can see the specifics at *Ideas*.

-## Why rebuild from scratch?
-Because building things from scratch is fun!
-I don't expect ri to dominate other text-editors nor do I necessarily want it to.
+Ri's goal is to have a suite of development tools from modern text editors straight from the get-go, no need for plugins.

 ## Ideas (to eventually implement)
 - Utilize key-bindings from VS code's vim package